Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 how it's going to go, the concern about it inducing psychosis or inducing suicides, because I could see a scenario easily where they

-And then they, you know, they solved, you know, with quotation marks, the racial bias problem and now people have more or less accepted that facial recognition is okay actually and you're right as long as it's not racist and that's the thing it's people
+And then they, you know, they solved, you know, with quotation marks, the racial bias problem.
+And now people have more or less accepted that facial recognition is okay, actually.

-say this is a white bloke but it's like people
+I say this as a white white bloke, but it's like people

 They're probably already doing.
 And I think that every algorithmic system is inherently racist.